shonendumm/EIP712-meta-transactions/README.md

 ## Limitations of this project

 - I did not write user input verification in the frontend.
 Just some verification of user input in the smart contract, e.g. minimum bid price.
-- This isn't a dynamic app with a server, nor is it a safe app.
-I need some time to pick up nodejs/express.
 - There are no formally written tests for the contracts.
 Though I did test them with hardhat console log and observation of the results of transactions/functions.

 This project is mainly for learning and demo purposes.